 AT_HOMEdirectory contains spaces, so consider placing your AmbientTalk distribution in a directory that does not contain spaces.

-We recommend using our Eclipse plugin (IdeAT) which already contains the ambientTalk/2 interpreter.
+We recommend using our Intellij IDEA plugin which already contains the AmbientTalk/2 interpreter and the AmbientTalk standard library (atlib).

 For Mac OS X users that use TextMate, there exists a TextMate bundle for AmbientTalk/2, which is available for download below.